foundersandcoders/coursebook/src/workshops/css-layout/index.md

 ### Challenge 1: using the Center

 You're going to fix the layout of this page.
 Currently all the content is full-width and it's hard to read.
+Download the starter files using the command at the start of the workshop, then open `challenge-1/index.html` in your editor.

 <figure>
   <iframe src="starter-files/challenge-1/"></iframe>